 Maslow’s adapted hierarchy including self-education after belonging needs(McMullin, 2017)

 The idea of the transpersonal was first born through James (1985) during his Gifford lectures at Edinburgh.
-He argued that radical empiricism was needed to investigate religious experience as part of psychology.
-In the 1960s, the term radical empiricism was used to refer to areas of human experience that moved beyond the ego and personality into the realm of the spiritual, mystical and religious.
-A seminal inquiry by Boucouvalas (1980) identified four levels or spheres: individual, relationships/group, societal and planetary/cosmic.
+He argued that radical empiricism was needed to investigate experience as part of psychology.
+In the 1960s, the term radical empiricism was used to refer to areas of human experience that moved beyond the ego and personality into the realm of the mystical.
+A seminal inquiry by Boucouvalas (1980) identified four levels or spheres of study imperative to understanding existence; individual, relationships/group, societal and planetary/cosmic.

 Von-Franz (1995) described the awakening of consciousness in creation myths as movement from above to below and below to above.
 This upward and downward movement played an important part in myth, acting as a reminder of the downward directional movement into the lower unconscious and the ascendant direction towards transpersonal development (Assagioli, 2008); in development, as Assagioli pointed out, the lower was of equal importance to the higher, and becoming aware of both brought about a change in consciousness.